Applied Research and Development grants

 - Salaries are covered for project management activities leading to the optimal use of project resources to meet the research objectives in a timely and budget-efficient manner.

-Supplements or joint funding opportunities
+Joint funding opportunities

 Consult the Instructions for completing an ARD grant application for guidance on additional requirements for these opportunities.
+You can only apply to one joint funding opportunity per ARD grant application.

 -

-Mitacs Accelerate internships
+Mitacs internships

-To take advantage of this opportunity, applicants must complete an ARD grant application and request additional support through Mitacs Accelerate internships as a component of training.
-To be eligible for the joint funding opportunity, supplemental Mitacs applications must be submitted to both NSERC and Mitacs simultaneously (i.e., supplemental Mitacs applications cannot be considered retroactively).
-Please contact your local Mitacs business development representative for details on this joint submission process.
+Please contact your local Mitacs business development advisor for details on this joint submission process.
 As in all Mitacs internships, a cash contribution from an eligible partner is required.
-Mitacs internships cannot be the only mechanism for training in the application; trainees should also be supported by NSERC funds. -
+Mitacs internships cannot be the only mechanism for training in the application; trainees should also be supported by ARD grants funds.

-In partnership with OCI's C2C program, this opportunity will support postsecondary research and development (R&D) collaborations with the highest potential for regional economic development and commercialization in Ontario.
+In partnership with OCI's C2C program, this opportunity will support postsecondary applied research and development (R&D) collaborations with the highest potential for regional economic development and commercialization in Ontario.

 You must be an Ontario-based college eligible to hold tri-agency funds, and the industry partner (partner organization) must be a small- or medium-sized enterprise. -

-Alberta Innovates’ Campus Alberta Small Business Engagement (CASBE)
+Alberta Innovates’ Campus Alberta Small Business Engagement (CASBE) program

 Tri-agency logos